Boyer, Clarence Horace

 Dr. Horace Clarence Boyer (born in Winter Park, Florida on July 28, 1935; died in Amherst, Massachusetts, July 21, 2009) was one of the foremost scholars in African-American gospel music.
-He and his brother James had a career as singers under the name the Famous Boyer Brothers.
+He and his brother James had careers as singers under the name the Famous Boyer Brothers.
 The brothers recorded for Excello (1952), Chance (1954), Vee-Jay (1955 and 1957) and Savoy (1966 and 1967).

 Horace Boyer published over 40 articles on gospel music.
-As an educator, he taught at several universities, including the University of Massachusetts Amherst, and directed many choirs and gospel workshops throughout the world.
+As an educator, he taught at several universities, including the University of Massachusetts-Amherst, and directed many choirs and gospel workshops throughout the world.
 Dr. Boyer was instrumental in introducing African-American gospel music to many communities beyond the African-American church.